 After implementing their projects, fellows would provide a report to ICNC detailing their activities, outputs, and observable outcomes, as well as monitoring and evaluation and lessons learned.
 During its three years, the LIN contributed to:

-ICNC held the LIN program for three years (2014-2016).
-In 2017, rather than hold a fourth consecutive LIN fellow cycle, ICNC launched a competitive Small Grants program in order to provide additional support and mentoring to several past LIN fellows and Summer Institute graduates.
-ICNC’s new Small Grants Program will allow LIN fellows and other alumni of ICNC programming to deepen or scale up their work.
+In 2017, ICNC launched its competitive Activist Education Grants program in order to provide additional support and mentoring primarily to past LIN fellows.
+Activist Education Grants allowed LIN fellows and other alumni of ICNC programs to deepen or scale up their work.

 Featured LIN Projects

 Below we highlight some of the projects implemented by our LIN Fellows over the duration of the program from 2014-2016.